anoncano/DA-BOX-59/README.md

 # Toggle Demo

-This project is a small example showing how to use Firebase for authentication and data sync.
-It features a large toggle button whose state is stored in Firestore and mirrored to the Realtime Database at `https://da-box-59.firebaseio.com`.
+This is a lightweight example showing how Firebase authentication and a realtime toggle could work together.
+The toggle state is stored in Firestore and mirrored to your project's Realtime Database.

 ## Setup